-TRANSITION REPORT PURSUANT TO SECTION 1 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 (NO FEE REQUIRED) For the transition period from to For the transition period from to Commission file number per 1-12378 NVR, In c.
-(Exact name of registrant as spe Virginia 54-1394360 (State or other jurisdiction of incorporation or organization) (IRS employer identification number) 7601 Lewinsville Roa McLean, Virginia (703) 761-20 (Address, including zip code, and tele area code, of registrant's princip a 22102 000 phone number, including al executive offices) ection 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share American Stock Exchange Securities registered pursuant to Sect ion 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to 1934 during the preceding 12 months (or for such shorter period that the registra such filing requirements for the past 90 days.
-Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of to the best of registrant's knowledge, in definitive proxy or information statemer amendment to this Form $10\text{-}K.[X]$ As of January 30, 2002 the aggregate market value of the voting stock held by n on-affiliates of NVR, Inc. based on the closing price reported on the
+FORM 10-K [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2001 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 (NO FEE REQUIRED) For the transition period from Commission file number 1-12378 NVR, Inc. (Exact name of registrant as specified in its charter) Virginia 54-1394360 (State or other jurisdiction of incorporation or organization) (IRS employer identification number) 7601 Lewinsville Road, Suite 300 McLean, Virginia 22102 (703) 761-2000 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share American Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X]

+As of January 30, 2002 the aggregate market value of the voting stock held by non-affiliates of NVR, Inc. based on the closing price reported on the American Stock Exchange for the Common Stock of NVR, Inc. on such date was approximately \$1.6 billion.
+As of January 30, 2002 there were 7,564,328 total shares of common stock outstanding.